This is the third and final part of a series of posts about our visit to Iceland in March. Click Here for Part I. Click Here for Part II.

 Before you keep reading: GoldenAgeTrips.com is making use of affiliate links, which in some cases will end up in a commission for purchases originated from this website.
 However, all referred companies/products/accommodations have been tried out or researched by us.

 When we arrived at Skjaldarvik Guest House-Click Here to Book It!

-, where we were spending the night, we asked at the Front Desk about a good place for dinner to make a reservation.
+, we asked at the Front Desk about a good place for dinner to make a reservation.
 Well, we got more than that.
 They even made the reservation for us, and their recommendation was excellent (a Steakhouse in Downtown Akureyri).

 The next day we planned a Snowmobile Adventure, and it was a blast.
 At first, I was a little hesitant, but after a few minutes, I was planning in my mind to move to a place with snow as an excuse to buy a snowmobile.

 If you have a Snowmobile, I do envy you a little.

 Everything has an ending, and it was time to leave Akureyri.
 However, we still had Vik in our plans, which is in the South of Iceland.
 On our way there, we stopped in Selfoss under a mixture of ice and rain.
 My husband is a chess fan, so our next stop was the Bobby Fischer museum.
 Bobby Fischer was a Chess Grandmaster considered by many the greatest chess player of all time, who had his most famous match in Iceland and also lived there the last years of his life.
 The movie Pawn Sacrifice (Watch it!)

 is based on his life, if you feel like learning more about him.

 In Selfoss, we also had to stop at Baejarins Beztu Pylsur for a “famous” Icelandic hotdog.
 They were good, but after being spoiled by the food in Reykjavik and Akureyri I wasn’t that impressed.

 Scribbles at the Bobby Fischer Museum in Selfoss.